-It is the responsibility of the Trust and its schools to seek assurance from the 3rd party supplier/contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that the School has the assurance needed).
-In addition to this, the School will ensure that contractors/3rd party suppliers receive local safeguarding information (the School safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
-The safeguarding information for contractors/3rd party suppliers is also about them protecting themselves as much as it is about protecting the children and young people in school.
+It is the responsibility of the School to seek assurance from the $3^{\rm rd}$ party supplier/contractor as to the level of safeguarding training they provide to their staff (it is perfectly acceptable to ask and challenge for this information so that the School has the assurance needed).
+In addition to this, the School will ensure that contractors/ $3^{\rm rd}$ party suppliers receive local safeguarding information (the School safeguarding leaflet and code of conduct) so that they understand what is expected of them, how to raise any concerns and how to deal with any difficult situations they may find themselves in.
+The safeguarding information for contractors/ $3^{\rm rd}$ party suppliers is also about them protecting themselves as much as it is about protecting the children and young people in school.

-For audit purposes and our own assurance, the schools will keep a record of responses from contractors/3rd party suppliers.
+For audit purposes and our own assurance the School will keep a record of responses from contractors/3rd party suppliers.